oldmill1/oldmill1/README.md

 ### Hi there 👋 I'm Ankur Taxali

 - 🔭 I’m currently working on NextJS/React/friends at G Adventures
-- 🌱 I’m currently teaching coding on [Scratch](https://scratch.mit.edu/users/YA_Scratch/).
+- 🌱 I’m currently building out a travel-related side project using Flask/Python
 - 👯 I’m looking to collaborate on ai chatbots and machine learning
 - 💬 Ask me about anything!
 - 📫 How to reach me: a taxali at gmail dot com